 As consideration for the services, MSG has paid and will continue to pay Sunovion an agreed-upon monthly service charge for each of the first two years of the Market Access Services Agreement term and any agreed regulatory and training service charges.
 After the second year of the Market Access Services Agreement term, the monthly service charges will be determined by the parties.
-In addition, MSG also agreed to (x) reimburse Sunovion for any pass-through expenses it incurs while providing the services, and (y) establish an escrow fund for use by Sunovion to manage rebates, chargebacks and similar fees (see Note 3).
-For the three months ended June 30, 2021, the Company incurred \$1.3 million under this agreement (inclusive of third-party pass-through costs billed to the Company), which is included in SG&A expenses in the unaudited condensed consolidated statement of operations.
-No amounts were incurred in the three months ended June 30, 2020.
-As of each of June 30, 2021 and March 31, 2021, the Company's outstanding obligation pursuant to this agreement was \$0.4 million and are included in accounts payable and amounts due to related parties, respectively, on the unaudited condensed consolidated balance sheets.
+In addition, MSG also agreed to (x) reimburse Sunovion for any pass-through expenses it incurs while providing the services, and (y) establish an escrow fund for use by Sunovion to manage payments for rebates, chargebacks and similar fees (see Note 3).
+For the three and six months ended September 30, 2021, the Company incurred \$1.2 million and \$2.4 million of expense under this agreement (inclusive of third-party pass-through costs billed to the Company), which is included in SG&A expenses in the unaudited condensed consolidated statements of operations.
+For the three and six months ended September 30, 2020, the Company incurred \$1.1 million of expense under this agreement (inclusive of third-party pass-through costs billed to the Company), which is included in SG&A expenses in the unaudited condensed consolidated statements of operations.
+As of September 30, 2021 and March 31, 2021, the Company's outstanding obligation pursuant to this agreement was \$0.3 million and \$0.4 million, respectively, and are included in amounts due to related parties on the unaudited condensed consolidated balance sheets.

 The Market Access Services Agreement also contains customary representations and warranties by the parties and customary provisions related to confidentiality, indemnification and insurance.
 The initial term of the Market Access Services Agreement is three years.
 Thereafter, the term will be automatically extended for one-year periods, unless either party provides notice of its intent not to renew the Market Access Services Agreement at least nine (9) months prior to the expiration of the applicable term.
-Either party may also terminate the Market Access Services Agreement prior to the end of its term in the event of an uncured material breach by the other party, if there are certain changes of law, or if such other party becomes insolvent or undergoes a change of control.
+Either party may also terminate the Market Access Services Agreement prior to the end of its term in the event of an uncurred material breach by the other party, if there are certain changes of law, or if such other party becomes insolvent or undergoes a change of control.
 MSG may also terminate the Market Access Services Agreement with respect to one or both Products if Sunovion fails to satisfy certain market access milestones or for convenience upon payment of a break-up fee.